vltansky/explain-changes-mcp/README.md

 ## Tool: `show_diff_explanation`

-Renders a git diff with annotations in the browser.
+Renders a git diff with review annotations in the browser.

 ### Parameters